Designing a Multiphase Buck Converter for an RF Power Supply

 A preferred way to deliver DC power to RF power amplifiers is to use an envelope tracking power supply.
 I won’t get into the particulars of how to design this particular type of power supply, and I’ll leave that for another article.
 The major advantage of using envelope tracking is less heat dissipation during operation.
 An envelope tracking power supply tracks the overlaid amplitude envelope of the modulated signal that is drawn through the amplifier.
 In this way, the power supplied to the amplifier increases or falls at the same instants as the input signal, so less power will be dissipated as heat when the internal FET is nearing its OFF state.

 These systems tend to have higher peak to average power ratio (PAPR) than comparable power systems that don’t use envelope tracking.
 Numerous types of envelope tracking power supplies have been used in linear amplifiers, switching converters, and converters with linear assisted switching.
 The goal in reducing power lost as heat in the amplifier is to ensure high efficiency.
-Envelope tracking implemented in an RF power supply requires precise regulation with low noise.
+High bandwidth envelope tracking implemented in an RF power supply requires precise regulation with low noise.
 Contrast this with digital systems, where switching noise is much less important than transients on the power bus.
-Therefore, getting to a low noise design that can track a large bandwidth (20 MHz levels) that also has low turn-off switching losses.

 For this application in envelope-tracking RF power supplies, we would prefer a multiphase buck converter.
 This type of buck converter uses multiple driving stages that have an enforced phase delay to drive a standard LC arrangement you’d find in a standard buck converter circuit.
 We would want to use this type of buck converter for three reasons: